MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/Set-PSReadlineOption.md

 - Foreground, background, or both
 - Inverse, bold

+For more information about ANSI color codes, see [ANSI escape code](https://wikipedia.org/wiki/ANSI_escape_code#Colors_) in Wikipedia.

 The valid keys include:

 - **ContinuationPrompt**: The color of the continuation prompt.